extplug/ExtPlug/src/readme.md

 All of that is then executed by [loader.js](./loader.js.template) when plug.dj is ready.

-Files in the [hooks/](./hooks/) directory add new event types to the plug.dj API or synchronise data between ExtPlug and plug.dj.

-The [plugins/](./plugins/) directory contains core plugins that add more advanced default functionality, such as the core ExtPlug chat commands or the plugin management views.
+The [plugins/](./plugins/) directory contains core plugins that add more functionality to plug.dj, such as event types, the core ExtPlug chat commands, and the plugin management views.